Taywee/purge/README.md

 Each retention specifier is handled individually, and may be used more than once.
 This means that multiple specifiers may (intentionally) have overlap.

--r and -k are flags for "remove" and "keep".  remove is the default functionality, outputting files that are to be removed.
+-r and -k are flags for "remove" and "keep".
+Remove is the default functionality, outputting files that are to be removed.
 Specifying both simply sets the behavior to the last-specified flag.

 The retention specifiers are as follows:

 daily:      -d  specifier is not used
-weekday:    -w  specifier is day of week, as in crontab, 0=Sunday. default = 0
+weekday:    -w  specifier is day of week, as in crontab, 0=Sunday.
+Default = 0
-monthday:   -m  specifier is day of month. default = 1.
+monthday:   -m  specifier is day of month.
+Default = 1.
 yearmonth:  -y  specifier is month of year, starting with 1. default = 1.

 examples: